Specialist Course for UGent Doctoral School

 Added value of the course

 This Specialist Doctoral Course introduces the researchers in psychoanalysis, psychotherapy and the problem of desire in contemporary culture.
 It aims at questioning and discussing fundamental assumptions underlying the study of human behaviour in the social and human sciences.
 Being open for doctoral students from the humanities, life sciences, and social sciences the course guarantees a genuine interdisciplinary dialogue.

 Timing and program

-The main two days offer a close-reading of ‘Science and Truth’ in Lacan’s Ecrits.
-The participants are supposed to have read the seminar; or at least having familiarized oneself with the seminar before attending the course.
+The two days of teaching offer a close-reading of Seminar VI: Desire and its Interpretation.
+The participants should read the Seminar or at least familiarize themselves with it before attending the course.